David Attenborough’s Blue Planet II series, aired in 2017, galvanised a global movement to rid our oceans of single use plastic.

-A typical UK household goes through an average of 56kg of plastic packaging every year and, shockingly, most of this is thrown into landfill instead of being recycled – often even if it goes into your green wheelie bin.
+A typical UK household goes through 66 items of plastic every week and, shockingly, most of this is thrown into landfill instead of being recycled – often even if it goes into your recycling wheelie bin.

-From the food we buy to the bottles of shampoo in our bathrooms and the milk in our tea, plastic has become part of our everyday lives.
-But with eight million tons of plastic ending up in our oceans each year, it has become a major threat to Earth’s ecosystem.
+From the food we buy to the bottles of shampoo in our bathrooms and the milk in our tea, plastic is part of our everyday lives.
+But with 14 million tons of plastic ending up in our oceans each year, it has become a major threat to Earth’s ecosystem.

 1. Be plastic-wise when shopping

 - Always have reusable bags in your car, and your handbag.
 This is an easy first step with a big impact.
-Despite efforts to curb their use, a shocking 13 billion plastic carrier bags are used in the UK each year.
-Worldwide, the number is around 500 billion.
+Despite efforts to curb their use, a shocking 629 million plastic carrier bags are used in the UK each year.
+According to Greenpeace, 57 ‘Bags for Life’ are sold to each household per year – don’t forget to keep replacing the ones you use from your car!

-- Avoid products encased in plastic packaging and choose a supermarket with a “plastic-free” area if there is one in your local area, or go to a local food market or grocer.
+- Avoid products encased in plastic packaging and choose a supermarket with a “plastic-free” area if there is one in your local area (Waitrose and Lidl have made big strides on plastic), or go to a local food market or grocer.

 - Cut out frozen meals in plastic containers.